bharathy89/voxpop-root/README.md

 work.

-This app was made as part of a hackathon
+This app was made as part of war of the worlds hackathon.
+I was a part of 5 member team and I wrote the android app for this project.
+We were given an honourable mention.